-- Reported Fiscal 2022 diluted earnings per share of \$4.97 and adjusted diluted earnings per share ("Adjusted EPS") of \$2.90. - The Board of Directors increased the Company's annual dividend rate by approximately 4.3% (the 35th consecutive year of annual dividend increases). - In Fiscal 2022, the Company continued integration efforts related to the Fiscal 2021 acquisition of Mountaineer, the largest gas local distribution company in West Virginia, and completed the acquisition of the Stonehenge business, which includes the acquisition of a natural gas gathering system located in Western Pennsylvania comprised of more than 47 miles of pipeline and associated compression assets. - The Company continued to make significant progress on its environmental, social and governance ("ESG") initiatives, including through (i) its commitment to invest in renewal energy solutions, (ii) its reduction in emissions, including its commitment to reduce Scope I emissions by 55% by 2025 and to reduce methane emissions by 92% by 2030 and 95% by 2040, and (iii) its continued commitment to the Company's Belonging, Inclusion, Diversity and Equity ("BIDE") initiative. - In Fiscal 2022, the Company invested in a number of key renewable energy areas, including RNG, bio-LPG and renewable dimethyl ether, a low-carbon sustainable liquid gas, and made progress on our commitment to invest between \$1 billion and \$1.25 billion in renewable investments by 2025.
-As part of this commitment, the Company's natural gas businesses are exploring RNG opportunities, involving both distribution and RNG feedstock infrastructure, and our LPG businesses are developing bio-LPG sources to augment our existing bio-LPG source in Sweden.
+Reported Fiscal 2023 diluted earnings per share of \$(7.16) and adjusted diluted earnings per share ("Adjusted EPS") of \$2.84.

+- The Board of Directors increased the Company's annual dividend rate by approximately 4.2% (the 36th consecutive year of annual dividend increases). - In Fiscal 2023, the Company committed over \$500 million to renewable energy projects and completed construction of two previously-announced RNG projects in New York. - The Company continued to make significant progress on its environmental, social and governance ("ESG") initiatives, including through (i) its commitment to invest in renewal energy solutions, (ii) its reduction in emissions, including its commitment to reduce Scope I emissions by 55% by 2025 and to reduce methane emissions by 92% by 2030 and 95% by 2040, and (iii) its continued commitment to the Company's Belonging, Inclusion, Diversity and Equity ("BIDE") initiative.

-&lt;sup>1 UGI Corporation's Fiscal 2022 diluted earnings per share were adjusted to exclude (i) the impact of changes in unrealized gains and losses on commodity and certain foreign currency derivative instruments not associated with current period transactions (\$2.28 gain per diluted share), (ii) business transformation expenses (\$.03 per diluted share), (iii) impairments of certain equity method investments and assets (\$.12 per diluted share), (iv) debt extinguishment (\$.03 per diluted share), (v) the impact of a change in tax law (\$.09 loss per diluted share), and (vi) restructuring costs (\$.12 per diluted share).
+UGI Corporation's Fiscal 2023 diluted earnings per share were adjusted to exclude (i) the impact of changes in unrealized gains and losses on commodity and certain foreign currency derivative instruments not associated with current period transactions (\$5.90 loss per diluted share), (ii) impairment of AmeriGas Propane goodwill (\$3.14 per diluted share), (iii) disposal of UGI International energy marketing businesses (\$.86 loss per diluted share), (iv) AmeriGas Propane operations enhancement for growth project (\$.09 loss per diluted share), (v) debt extinguishment (\$.03 loss per diluted share), (vi) business transformation expenses (\$.03 loss per diluted share) and (vii) sale of the Company's headquarters building (\$.05 gain per diluted share).